jayeshmepani/laravel-gemini-translator/README.md

 **Memory Issues:**
 -   For very large projects, consider processing files in smaller batches by selecting them one by one in the interactive prompt.
 -   Reduce the `--chunk-size` to send fewer keys per API request.

+**Command Help:**
+-   If you're unsure about any option or need to see all available parameters, use the help command:
+    ```bash
+    php artisan help translations:extract-and-generate
+    ```

 ## Security Vulnerabilities